DheerajGogoi/mobile_store_frontend/README.md

-# Mobile Ordering App Clone
+# Mobile Ordering App UI Clone

 Welcome to Mobile Ordering App Clone!
 This project is a offers a smooth experience with diverse options, filtering, and secure JWT authentication.